g45t345rt/domerjs/README.md

 ## Server-side rendering

-Use JSDOM to mock DOM on the server and on request return the document html.
+Use JSDOM to mock DOM on the server and return the html document during the request.

 See the ssr example in the apps folder
 Terminal 1 `npm run apps-ssr-client` Watch & bundle client side code into one js file